 Question: Is Xenium compatible with tissues expressing a reporter protein such as GFP?

 Answer: It is unknown whether Xenium is compatible with tissue sections expressing reporter proteins such as GFP, YFP, or mCherry.
 In general, sources of fluorescence could potentially impact transcript detection on the Xenium Analyzer for genes that have codewords that are expressed in channels similar to the reporter (assuming the reporter still retains fluorescence).
-Certain fluorophores that are sensitive to alcohol, such at GFP, may be lost as part of Xenium sample preparation and the endogenous fluorescence will not be retained and is unlikely to interfere with data acquisition on the Xenium Analyzer.
+Certain fluorophores that are sensitive to alcohol, such as GFP/RFP, may be lost as part of Xenium sample preparation and the endogenous fluorescence will not be retained and is unlikely to interfere with data acquisition on the Xenium Analyzer.
 Other fluorescent reporters may be more stable.
 For any sample expressing fluorescent reporters, we would recommend a pilot experiment.
+The concern applies to tissue autofluorescent regions, so the risk of using a sample expressing an exogenous fluorescent protein marker is on par with using a sample with high autofluorescence.

 Antibody-based detection methods (immunofluorescence labeling, IF immunohistochemistry (IHC) staining) may enable reporter gene detection paired with Xenium.
 Please refer to the Post-Xenium In Situ Applications: Immunofluorescence, H&E, and Visium CytAssist Spatial Gene Expression Technical Note for additional details on post-Xenium Staining.
 We have not tested this specifically on tissue expressing reporter alleles.
 In summary, protein-based detection of reporter genes may be theoretically possible, but untested.